yueying-teng/cycleGAN_if_monet_loved_dogs_more/README.md

 # start jupyter notebook
 jupyter notebook --ip=0.0.0.0 --allow-root

-# see details in the notebook folder
+# see details about in the notebook folder
+  # data preparation
+  # model training
+  # model preparation for tensorflow serving
 ```

 ## Implementations